 Do Free Walking Tours

-Talking about tours, rather than just blindly booking tours in a new city, research free walking tours.
+Talking about tours, rather than just blindly booking tours in a new city, research free walking tours, one of the best things for budget travel.
 The concept of these tours is that they will give you an overview of the history of the city, and point out many of the major attractions and landmarks.
 You will generally not go inside any of the attractions, but will get a brief overview, and sometimes the guide will tell you which attractions are better or give you details that can help with your decisions.
 It’s a good idea to do one as soon as you can after arriving in a new place.
 They are a great way to get your bearings and decide what you would like to see and do over the next few days.

 Contrary to their name, free walking tours are not absolutely free.
 They are tips-based tours.
 If you like the tour, you tip at the end.
 Generally they are run by young people, perhaps university students local to the city, or perhaps someone who runs paid tours as well as uses this to mention those.
 Having done dozens of free walking tours, I have never been disappointed.
 Since these people are working for tips, they have universally been enthusiastic and knowledgeable.
 They are a great source of restaurant and bar recommendations too, and can answer almost any questions you may have about the city.

 You know what I find scary?
 Taxis!
 The last thing I want to do when I land in a new country is deal with whether or not I am going to get ripped off by the taxi driver before I have even reached my accommodation.
 Public transport is not only a much cheaper option, in my opinion it is less stressful too.
 Trains, for example, can only run on the train track, so I know exactly where they are going to go.
 If I miss my stop or get on the wrong one, it’s as simple as getting off and heading in the other direction (and I’ve done that a few times!).